Arial docs

 }

 Only `running` experiments appear.
 Concluded ones are dropped so a stale SDK never re-emits `experiment.exposed` for a decided experiment.
-Weights are integers; the SDK normalises and hashes the actor id (`account_id` when present, `anonymous_id` otherwise) to pick a deterministic variant.
+Weights are integers; the SDK normalises and hashes the actor id to pick a deterministic variant: `anonymous_id` for `anonymous_only` (web experiments), `account_id ?? anonymous_id` for `account_or_anonymous`, `user_id` for `user_only` (unidentified visitors get the fallback).

 Errors follow the standard envelope.
 A `401` means the write key is invalid or revoked; a `5xx` is transient — the SDK keeps serving the last cached body until the next poll succeeds.